You can find the full text of the Declaration HERE.

 Together with the Government of Kenya and 15 African ministers including from South Africa, Congo, Sudan, Kenya, Uganda, Sierra Leone, Rwanda and Ghana, GODAN has agreed to a declaration for comprehensive open data collaboration in the nutrition and agriculture sectors, to combat the global food security crisis.

-The Nairobi Declaration (attached below) is historic in that it presents the first time a ministerial level network has been formed which focuses on open data for agriculture and nutrition.
+The Nairobi Declaration is historic in that it presents the first time a ministerial level network has been formed which focuses on open data for agriculture and nutrition.
 The declaration was agreed at theMinisterial Conference on Global Open Data for Agriculture and Nutrition on its closing day, alongside the 4th Agritec Africa Exhibition which took place between 14-16th June in Nairobi.

 Hosted by the Government of Kenya, GODAN and Radeecal Communications, the conference was touted as the largest event worldwide which convened business leaders and governments from several G77 nations, for the singular and unified cause of technologically and scientifically revolutionising agriculture through sharing of vital data which are currently hidden or inaccessible.